 Our Chicago water restoration crew also came across this commercial office space in a Chicago basement.
 This basement has been flooding for years, so most of the dry wall was as you see once we got the water out.
 The dry wall has been for years, so it settles on the floor like sand.

 The water restoration team got to cleaning up the mess and removing everything down to the concrete right away.
 We able to get everything clean and remove the mold in this building over the course of about a week.
-The mold growth was unreal.
+The mold growth

 Air scrubbers and cleaning crews were working around the clock to complete this water restoration project.